edgedb/edgedb/docs/guides/tutorials/nextjs_pages_router.rst

 .. code-block:: bash

-  $ npx edgedb project init
+  $ npx gel project init
   No `gel.toml` found in `~/nextjs-blog` or above
   Do you want to initialize a new project?
 [Y/n]
   > Y